Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

 The third group of approaches argues that extreme flexibility of deep learning models for tabular data is one of the main learning obstacles and strong regularization of learned parameters may improve the overall performance.

-One of the first methods in this category was the Regularization Learning Network (RLN) proposed by~\citet{shavitt2018regularization}, which uses a learned regularization scheme.
-The main idea is to apply trainable regularization coefficients $\lambda_i$ to each single weight $w_i$ in a neural network and, by this, lower the high sensitivity:
+One of the first methods in this category was the Regularization Learning Network (RLN) proposed by Shavitt \& Segal \cite{shavitt2018regularization}, which uses a learned regularization scheme.
+The main idea is to apply trainable regularization coefficients to each single weight in a neural network, thereby lowering the sensitivity.
+To efficiently determine the corresponding coefficients, the authors propose a novel loss function termed ``Counterfactual Loss''.
+The regularization coefficients lead to a very sparse network, which also provides the importance of the remaining input features.